Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in New Orleans, Louisiana Ranked
+Top Grease Trap Cleaning Companies in New Orleans, Louisiana Ranked

 For any restaurant, food truck, or commercial kitchen in New Orleans, effective grease trap and interceptor maintenance is not just a best practice-it's a legal requirement.
 The city's unique infrastructure and environmental challenges have led to strict Fats, Oils, and Grease (FOG) management regulations enforced by the Sewerage & Water Board of New Orleans (SWBNO).
 Navigating these rules, which include mandatory permits, specific cleaning thresholds, and detailed record-keeping, is essential for operational continuity and avoiding significant penalties.
 Proactive, scheduled grease trap service is the most reliable way to ensure compliance, protect your plumbing, and manage costs effectively in the long run.